ManasaShankaraMurthy/ProjectLoki/README.md

 3. The checkbox input for the country needs to be selected and the necessary country from where the drink is required needs to be selected

 ![image](https://user-images.githubusercontent.com/81968681/114887160-784a6300-9e08-11eb-952a-0eade2e2736d.png)

+The download Button enables to download the csv file with the table to decide on your favourite drink